vchat-meme-blip/polymarket-cafe/Functionality.md

 -   **Main Server Thread:** Acts as a lightweight coordinator.
 Its sole responsibilities are handling HTTP API requests, managing WebSocket connections, and passing messages to and from the worker threads.
 -   **Worker Threads:** The core decision-making logic runs as persistent processes in dedicated worker threads.
     -   `arena.worker.ts`: Manages the `ArenaDirector`, handling all agent conversations, movements, and interactions within the Café.
-    -   `autonomy.worker.ts`: Manages the `AutonomyDirector`, handling 24/7 background intel discovery and analysis.
+    -   `autonomy.worker.ts`: Manages the `AutonomyDirector`, handling 24/7 background intel discovery and analysis for active agents.
     -   `market-watcher.worker.ts`: Manages the `MarketWatcherDirector`, which constantly scans for new markets.
     -   `resolution.worker.ts`: Manages the `ResolutionDirector`, which settles completed bets.
+    -   `monitoring.worker.ts`: Manages the `MonitoringDirector`, executing agents' continuous monitoring tasks.

 ---